RKWKomZe/RkwTemplate/Classes/Updates/Readme.md

 ### Step 2: Execute Wizards
 **If you execute the upgrade for the second time on the same system, make sure to delete all .lock-files in /typo3temp/var/locks!**

+**Make sure the extension gridelements is installed before you proceed!**
+**Make sure the extension rkw_pdf2content is installed before you proceed!**

 **Then execute the following wizards under UpgradeWizards:**
 * Update database schema: Create tables and fields (if needed)